 When the accounts are produced, data from the different are combined and thus compared.
 This leads to a 'plausibility control' across the different sources.
-The accounts have been produced only once (as published in 2017) so there are not yet established procedures for data validation and editing.
-In the first version, a conservative approach to data editing has been taken meaning that the source data has been preserved as far as possible.

 3.5 Data compilation

 Data from the sources are collected and brought together.
 A certain harmonisation of data is done, across sources and across years to create complete and consistent accounts.
 The physical account for forest land is created as an extract of the relevant data from the Kyoto reporting on land cover changes (LULUCF).